- 3.88k views

 While the Perito Moreno Glacier might be the most famous of Argentinian Patagonia's glaciers, the Viedma Glacier holds the title of largest.
 The enormous glacier has an area of 977 km² and dominates the ice field of Southern Patagonia.
 But, the Viedma Glacier is not just something to look at — it is an interactive experience.
 Visitors to Patagonia can organize expeditions that will allow them to delve deep into the icy crevices of the glacier.
 It’s an exhilarating journey but one that will stay with your forever.
 Here is everything you need to know about the Viedma Glacier and how to get the most out of your visit.

-Depending on how much time you have and your level of fitness, there are various different ways you can experience the Viedma Glacier.
+Depending on how much time you have on your trip to Argentina and your level of fitness, there are various different ways you can experience the Viedma Glacier.
 Each Viedma Glacier tour has its advantages and disadvantages so weigh them up and work out which option suits you best.

 If you really want to get the most out of your trip to the Viedma Glacier then you should consider doing an ice trekking tour across its surface.
 Tours usually last around two hours and include a drink filled with ice from the glacier.
 The crowds at the Viedma Glacier are much smaller than those at the Perito Moreno Glacier.
 This means you can have a much more tranquil and intimate experience.